 Gather the ingredients.

-In a small saucepan, heat the milk until bubbles form around the edge of the pan.
-Remove from heat.
-Add the honey, 1/4 cup butter, sugar, and salt.
+In a small saucepan, heat the milk over low heat until bubbles form around the edge of the pan.
+Remove from the heat.
+Add the honey, butter, sugar, and salt.
 Stir until the butter melts.
 Cool to lukewarm.

-In a large bowl, sprinkle yeast over the water (105 to 115 F), stirring until dissolved.
+In a large bowl, sprinkle the yeast over the water (105 to 115 F), stirring until dissolved.

 Add the yeast mixture to the milk mixture.